Fbullman/Final_Ski_Resort/README.md

 Lastly, to expand on possible analysis opportunities, the team began to pull review data on each of the ski resorts.
 Websites such as TripAdvisor and
 Yelp were identified as possible sources of data.
 Warren developed a web scraping code to pull review data from TripAdvisor.
 Fabiana identified a previously data scrape of OnTheSnow.com, a website dedicated to planning ski trips.
-James worked to enter data from Yelp for each resort needed.
+James worked to collect data from Yelp for each resort needed.

 ### Description of the Analysis Phase